LGBT Specific Legal Matters

-The Law Firm of Doty and Obenour LLC believes in access to legal protection for all Ohio families.
+The Obenour Legal Group, LLC believes in access to legal protection for all Ohio families.
 Same-sex couples face many unique legal issues when it comes to navigating the legal system, starting families, establishing parentage and custody even drafting wills or getting a divorce, but we are committed to giving you and your family the protection you need and the peace of mind you deserve.
 We are happy to work with you to cement the legal bonds between same-sex couples, including: